I was born in ’94, grew up with replays of the Teletubbies, Pokémon and the soundtrack of Titanic on the radio in my living room.

 Grew up on the Road

 When I was 6, we moved to Toronto.
 As with most little kids in a foreign country, the year after was a hella roller-coaster of emotions for me.
 I’d run home crying every evening because I couldn’t understand the blabbing coming out of my classmates’ mouth.
-But quickly enough, I fell in love with the blue skies and maple trees and school that ended at 3:30 pm (my classes back in China lasted from 8am-6pm!!).
+But quickly enough, I fell in love with the blue skies and maple trees and school that ended at 3:30 pm.

 As fast as Canada happened, I was sent back to China, straight to boarding school.
 Now, my three years in Canada was filled with rigorous English learning.
 While I spoke Chinese at home, joining a Grade 4 Chinese class in China was a nightmare.
 I could barely speak the language fluently, let alone mastering these little box symbols that appeared on our bi-weekly tests.